kintone/cli-kintone/README.md

 #### Upsert records

-When `--update-key` option is set, the option value is used as "Key to Bulk Update" to import (upsert) records.
+When the `--update-key` option is set, the option value is used as "Key to Bulk Update" to import (upsert) records.

 "Upsert" means updating and/or inserting records simultaneously.
-Data containing keys that match existing record values is used to update those records accordingly, and the remaining data is added to the specified app as new records.
+Data containing keys that match existing record values are used to update those records accordingly, and the remaining data is added to the specified app as new records.

 The field specified as "Key to Bulk Update" must meet one of the following requirements: